Job-Bouwhuis/WinterRose.WinterForge/UsageDocs/WinterRose.WinterForge/Access_Restrictions.md

 WinterForge allows calling methods on static types and instances previously or in the process of being deserialized.
 This can be a security risk. thats why this access limiting feature exists!

-For example having these classes
+For example having this class

 ```cs
 public class FileManager